git67/terraform/README.md

 terraform apply -auto-approve
 ```

-#### - Or run terraform without any interaction and some customization, build your environment@aws
+#### - or run terraform without any interaction and some customization to build your environment@aws
 ```
 terraform apply -auto-approve -var 'pub_instance_count=3' -var 'priv_instance_count=1'
 ```